 5. The Best of Roald Dahl.
 San Diego, undergraduate years, about 1998.
 I purchased this after visiting an old high school friend at her university.
 She lit up when talking about Dahl and highly recommended his short stories.

 The first in the collection I read was “The Way Up To Heaven.”
 I recall thinking that I’d just read a bit before bed, but once I started I couldn’t put it down.
 Dahl’s twisted sense of irony is marvelous and should probably come with a warning label: “Not for bed time,” or “For wanna-be insomniacs.”
 I now have him as required reading for my Intro to Philosophy class.

 6. Gone by Mo Hayder.
 This is a recent read.
 Pasadena, some time this year.
 I was in the mood for a mystery and I thought I was going on the recommendation of a friend, but she had actually suggested Gone Girl.
 It was a fortunate mistake because I later picked up Gone Girl and felt so-so about it; whereas, Gone captured my attention and was a more satisfying read.
-I purchased it while on an evening stroll in Old Town Pasadena with hubs.
+I purchased it while on an evening stroll in Old Town Pasadena.

 7. The Count of Monte Cristo by Alexander Dumas.
 I read this while in the final throws of my Ph.D.
 This book is in my top ten favorites.
 It poses an incredible contrast from the existentialists’ work in so far as it brings about a neat ending.
 Justice exists!
 All is right in the world.
 I ended up mentioning this contrast in the concluding chapter of my dissertation.